California State Route 182

 State Route 182 (SR 182) is a state highway in the U.S. state of California in Mono County.
 The route connects U.S. Route 395 in Bridgeport to Nevada State Route 338 at the Nevada state line via the East Walker River valley.

 Route description

+Route 182 is defined in section 482 of the California Streets and Highways Code, and that the highway is "from Route 395 near Bridgeport to the Nevada state line via Walker River".

 SR 182 begins at an intersection with U.S. Route 395 in the small town of Bridgeport.
 The road then exits the town and traverses the east edge of the Bridgeport Reservoir, which is located along the East Walker River.
 Upon leaving the reservoir, the route enters the Toiyabe National Forest while paralleling the East Walker River.
 After several miles, the road finds its end at the Nevada state line.
 The road continues northeastward as Nevada State Route 338.

 SR 182 is not part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.